andyruwruw/stardew-valley-water-bot/README.md

 | Yellow | 5      | 6      | -1     | 6    |
 | Blue   | 5      | 8      | 6      | -1   |

-At this point any unreachable groups are disgarded.
+At this point any unreachable groups are disregarded.

-### 5. The Travelling Water Man
+### 5. The Traveling Water Man

-We need to find the shortest path through all the groups, starting at the players current position.
+We need to find the shortest path through all the groups, starting at the player's current position.

 The bot runs a greedy approach to solving the travelling salesman problem.